*Updated Jan 2019*

 - Review your search phrases regularly and prioritise by the ones that deliver the best results

-Of course, you don’t have to follow these methods to build your connections.
-This is on top of the super obvious stuff:
+Of course, you don’t have to follow the above methods to build your connections with people who don’t already know you.
+They’re on top of the super obvious stuff like:

 Step 4: Create a content strategy